crajarshi/SwingTrading/UI_README.md

 ## Overview

-A lightweight, single-page web interface for the SwingTrading Scanner that provides real-time scanning with an intuitive parameter control system.
+A lightweight, single-page web interface for the SwingTrading Scanner that provides real-time scanning and interactive paper trading with an intuitive control system.

 ## Features